rafid29mehda/All-About-ECG/Feature Extraction/README.md

 4. **Visualize**: Plot the ECG signal to see what we’re analyzing.

 #### What You’ll See
-When you run this code:
+When we run this code:
 - It prints the **Shannon Entropy** (e.g., in bits), showing how unpredictable the signal’s amplitude is.
 - It prints the **Sample Entropy**, showing the signal’s regularity.
 - It shows a plot of the ECG signal.